Review: new Tesco Easy Home Bake baking range

 Taste-wise, the frostings weren’t as bad as I expected, actually the chocolate one is quite nice and I’m comparing this with ready made Betty Crocker frosting of which I’m NOT a fan.
 The vanilla frosting is less good, kind of like shaving foam (not that I’ve eaten this) or squirty cream.
 It’s odd how the two flavours are completely different in texture.
 On the plus side, the vanilla can be piped straight from the fridge which is a boon when you’re in a hurry.

-Verdict: As an experience, these products have been fun to work with, especially with children.
+Verdict: As an experience, these products have been fun to work with, especially making cakes with children for the first time.
 However I was shocked to learn the cost: at £3.50 for cupcake batter and £2.50 for frosting that doesn’t even cover 12 cakes, you really are paying for the convenience of not having to weigh ingredients and less washing up.
 You could make home made cakes for half the price.
 As a bit of occasional fun it’s ok but I wouldn’t buy these products regularly.
 Should you spot them on BOGOF I’d say go for it but at RRP they’re very pricey considering this is Tesco and not Waitrose.

 Other items in the range I’ve tried are: